martinjeromelouis/AES_CBC_CryptoStream/README.md

 # Introduction
 aes_cbc_crypto_stream is a DENO open-source library (MIT license) that codes and decodes streams according to the AES CBC algorithm.
+This package is not to be used any more.
+Please use deno_simple_utilities instead.

 # API
 ## class AES_CBC_DecryptionStream extends FixedLengthUint8ArrayTransformStream